-The Gower School is very proud to offer parents ‘My Montessori Child’ – a bespoke secure record-keeping system for Montessori schools.
-We use this in our nursery and primary school and parents are able to log into our system securely to see their child’s progress and development in real time.
-The Principal will also email all parents a fortnightly school newsletter and send an annual report on your child’s progress.
+The Gower School is very proud to offer parents ‘My Montessori Child’, a secure record-keeping system for Montessori schools.
+Parents are able to log into our system securely to see their child’s progress and development in real time.
+The Principal also sends all parents a fortnightly school newsletter and an annual report on your child’s progress.

 Ready to apply?
 Begin an online application for our Nursery to join Les Papillons.